Maa Tujhhe Salaam (2002 film): Cast

-Soundtrack
+Music and soundtrack

+The music for the songs was composed by Sajid–Wajid and the songs were penned by Sameer, Tejpal Kaur and Vikki Nagar.
+The background score of the movie was provided by Monty.

 Reception

 Radhika Rajamani of The Hindu wrote, "The film salutes the motherland and its soldiers but at the cost of a slow-paced, non-gripping and expected narrative which does not infuse much enthusiasm or interest".
 Sukanya Verma of Rediff.com said, "Call it a sham, an action-packed masala potboiler, a revenge drama, a love story.
 Contrary to its title, Maa Tujhe Salaam is anything but a patriotic film".
 Sify said, "There are many aspects that should make it a success, especially the INDO-PAK theme and the hard-hitting dialogues that are sure to be remembered for years".